Secretary of the Senate

 Senate adoption of an amendment to a Senate bill triggers the engrossing stage in a bill's history.
 Proper placement of the amendment within the bill and text accuracy of each amendment are verified.
 If passed by the Senate, the engrossed Senate bill is sent to Messages for transmittal to the House.
 Copies can be printed from the Session section or may be picked up from the Senate Document Center.

-Each House bill, to which Senate amendments have been adopted, is checked for proper placement and accuracy of the text of the Senate amendments.
+Each Senate amendment to a House bill that has been adopted is checked for proper placement of text.
 An adopted Senate amendment to a Senate amendment is engrossed to make one amendment to the House bill.
 The House bill and its amendments are sent to Messages for transmittal to the House.
 Copies of Senate amendments to House bills can be printed from the Session section or may be picked up from the Senate Document Center.

 Messages to the House

 Enrolling involves the preparation of a Senate bill for action by the Governor or transmittal to the Secretary of State.
 The enrolled Senate bill is signed by the President and Secretary of the Senate and the Speaker and Clerk of the House.
-It is also transmitted to the Division of Statutory Revision for use in the preparation of the Florida Statutes and the Laws of Florida.
-Current year bills can be printed from the Session section or may be picked up from the Senate Document Center.
+Current year bills can be printed from the Session section.

 The Senate Enrolling Clerk receives enrolled House bills for signature by Senate officers and returns these bills to the House Enrolling Clerk.